 - 1) Press [Ctrl] [A] to select all of the paragraphs on the page.
-Since Tabs are a part of paragraph formatting, we need to make sure all of our paragraphs are selected before we create a manual tab stop. - 2) If your rulers aren't already showing, turn them on by clicking the icon at the top of the scrollbar. - 3) Move your mouse to the 3cm mark on the ruler and click on that point.
+Since Tabs are a part of paragraph formatting, we need to make sure all of our paragraphs are selected before we create a manual tab stop. - 2) If your rulers aren't already showing, turn them on by turning on the ruler option under the View tab. ✓ Ruler - 3) Move your mouse to the 3cm mark on the ruler and click on that point.
 A small tab indicator will appear on that position in the ruler.
 Also, any text that was lined up with the first tab stop will now be lined up with your new tab stop.